hojelse/fcdm/natural_deduction/README.md

              conclusion 2
 ```

-The inference (synonyms: deduction, derivation) below shows the use of the specific rule *Implication Elimination* (also called modus ponens)
+The inference (synonyms: deduction, derivation) below shows the use of the specific inference rule *Implication Elimination* (also called modus ponens)

 *Implication Elimination* is labelled →E, and is placed to the right of the horizontal line